How to build rapport in a user interview

-One of the more overlooked and biggest challenges that every UX researcher deals with is building rapport with participants.
+One of the more overlooked and biggest challenges that every UX researcher deals with is building rapport with participants in a user interview.
 Building rapport allows you to get your participant to open up to you and share all their thoughts and opinions.

 So, how do you do this when you only have a limited amount of time to talk to your participants?

 Learn how to develop your user interview skills below.

 User interviews are usually conducted in the following format:

 - You give a brief outline of what you’ll discuss with your participant

 - You save some time to answer any questions from your participant

 - You thank your participant for their time and finish up.